 The Gatineau River was a wilderness thoroughfare through unbroken Laurentian forest.

-Before loggers and farmers cleared its banks, the 275-kilometre long waterway served Algonquin Indian hunters as their main route to the game-rich hinterlands.
+Before loggers and farmers cleared its banks, the 275-kilometre long waterway served Algonquin hunters as their main route to the game-rich hinterlands.
 The river was a link in a vast First Nations trade system joining Huron and Nipissing people in the Great Lakes with Montagnais Innu near Lac Saint-Jean.

 The Outaouais-Pontiac Heritage Trail leads to pioneer settlements and historic sites on the Quebec side of the Ottawa River, from Aylmer to Fort Coulonge.